Find stats on top websites

 NIST Cybersecurity Framework 2.0 (2024)

-NIST Cybersecurity Framework 2.0, released in February 2024, provides updated guidance for organizations to manage and reduce cybersecurity risks, emphasizing governance, supply chain risk management, and continuous improvement.
+NIST Cybersecurity Framework 2.0, updated in 2024, expands its scope beyond critical infrastructure to all organizations, emphasizing governance, supply chain risk management, and continuous improvement in cybersecurity practices.

 Transform Your Ideas into Action in Minutes with WaxWing